-The CE directors should have the same job expectations of the interns as any other employee and as such the interns must establish a mutually agreeable schedule and follow it.
+The hospital Clinical Engineering Director has the same job expectations of the intern as any other employee, and as such, the interns must establish a mutually agreeable schedule and follow it.
 Unanticipated or unexcused absences are not acceptable, unless the Clinical Engineering department rules are followed.

 The interns are expected to be productive, responsible and professional members of the clinical engineering department to which they are assigned.
-The directors are expected to mentor them in that direction.
+The hospital Clinical Engineering Directors are expected to mentor them in that direction.